xinwenfu/VChat_CFG/README.md

 * [Control Flow Guard (CFG)](https://github.com/DaintyJet/VChat_CFG): This mitigation verifies that indirect calls or jumps are performed to locations contained in a table generated at compile time.
 Examples of indirect calls or jumps include function pointers being used to call a function, or if you are using `C++` virtual functions, which would be considered indirect calls as you index a table of function pointers.
 * [Heap Integrity Validation](https://github.com/DaintyJet/VChat_Heap_Defense): This mitigation verifies the integrity of a heap when operations are performed on the heap itself, such as allocations or frees of heap objects.
 ### Individual Defenses: VChat Exploit

+> [!NOTE]
+> In order for CFG on Windows to work, you must have both DEP and ASLR enabled.
+So, although neither DEP nor ASLR mitigate this class of attack, they are required for CFG to work at all.

 |Mitigation Level|Defense: Buffer Security Check (GS)|Defense: Data Execution Prevention (DEP)|Defense: Address Space Layout Randomization (ASLR) |Defense: SafeSEH| Defense: SEHOP | Defense: Heap Integrity Validation| Defense: Control Flow Guard (CFG)|
 |-|-|-|-|-|-|-|-|
 |No Effect|X| | |X |X | X| X| |